bradgwest/paap/write/paper.md

 As shown in Figure \ref{arch}, the encoder expects a $128 \times 128$ RGB image with pixel values scaled between $0$ and $1$.
 The encoder consists of three convolutional layers which have $32$, $64$, and $128$ filters, respectively.
-In all cases the stride length is $2$ pixels and the kernel size (local receptive field) is $5 \times 5$ for the first two convolutional layers, and $3 \times 3$ for the final layer.
+The kernel size (local receptive field) is $5 \times 5$ for the first two convolutional layers, and $3 \times 3$ for the final layer.
+In all cases the stride length, the amount by which the local receptive field is shifted asjacently for each neuron, is $2$ pixels.
 All layers use the ELU activation function.
 The output of the final convolutional layer is flattened into a vector of size
 $327,684$, which is fully connected to the embedded space.
 We follow Castellano and Vessio and set the size of the embedded space to $32$.